mustafatoroman/VSTS-DevOps-Labs/Jenkins/README.md

 1. You will need [Putty](http://www.putty.org/), a free SSH and Telnet client

+1. You will need the **Docker Integration** extension installed and enabled in your VSTS account.
+You can do it when you run the VSTS Demo Generator.

-## Setting up VSTS project
+## Setting up Team Services project

-1. Use [VSTS Demo Data Generator](https://vstsdemobuildertest.azurewebsites.net/?TemplateId=77373&Name=myshuttledocker) to provision a project on your VSTS account
+1. Use [VSTS Demo Data Generator](https://vstsdemogenerator.azurewebsites.net/?name=MyShuttleDocker&templateid=77373) to provision a project on your VSTS account

     ![VSTS Demo Gen](images/vstsdemogen-1.png)

-1. Select **MyShuttleJenkins** for the template
+1. Select **MyShuttleDocker** for the template

     ![VSTS Demo Gen](images/vstsdemogen-2.png)